kocurvik/rd/README.md

 You can change the features to SIFT by setting `-f sift`.
 You can choose any `/path/to/stored_matches/` it can also be the same as the original dataset directory.

-You may also just download the files with the [matches](http://cogsci.dai.fmph.uniba.sk/~kocur/rd_all_matches.tar.gz).

 ### Running experiments